mojorero/cars-rest-api/Readme.md

 ## Getting started

+It is a requirement to have a docker engine already running, for example Docker Desktop.

 To build the project, it is necessary to run the following commands in the project root:

 ```